10 Exercises For Living With Loss

 6. Relax in a hot tub, hot bath, shower, sauna or sweat lodge and let the emotions seep from your pores and evaporate with the steam.
 A colleague whose mother had died suddenly said he attended numerous sweat ceremonies and found that he was transformed with new release and understandings each time.

-7. Put together a collage, altar, memory book, picture frame, treasure box, video or audio tape/CD about the person who died.
+7. Put together a collage, altar, memory book, picture frame, treasure box, video or audiotape/CD about the person who died.
 One family made a video of their father/husband before he died, which brought them great comfort in later years.
 A child I know routinely goes to the memory book she made after her father’s death.

 8. Write, talk and/or have a verbal conversation with, too or about the person who has passed away.
 Many people find that talking to the deceased helps soften the effects of their physical absence and supports them in maintaining an ongoing (though different) relationship and connection with the person who has died.

-9. Create a memorial, plant a tree, make a donation, volunteer or dedicate an event, an action or your life to the loved one who has died.
+9. Create a memorial, plant a tree, make a donation, volunteer, or dedicate an event, an action or your life to the loved one who has died.
 Some folks I know have created organizations or make a point of helping a neighbor or relative in honor of the person who died.
 To do so helps them keep the person’s memory alive by embodying the attributes they admire and wish to hold onto in their own lives.

 10. Time does not heal all wounds, but time and attention can help transform the pain of loss.
-Take a close look at all the facets of your life that have and are being effected by separation and loss and remember that who you are is not defined by your suffering or past experiences.
+Take a close look at all the facets of your life that have been and are being affected by separation and loss and remember that who you are is not defined by your suffering or past experiences.
 You are not your stuff.